thsnu/Anti-Perspective/README.md

 # {ths} Anti-Perspective v1.00

-Anti-Perspective takes a photo of anything flat — a poster on a wall, a book cover, a sign, a packaging mockup, a painting shot at an angle — and gives you back a clean, head-on version of it.
+Anti-Perspective removes perspective distortion from photos of flat surfaces — a poster on a wall, a book cover, a sign, a packaging mockup, a painting shot at an angle — and gives you back a clean, head-on version of it.
 Mark the four corners, and the straightened image appears next to it.
 From there you can squash, stretch or bend it to fit your layout, then export a transparent PNG.

 Useful whenever you need artwork out of a photo rather than a photo of artwork: rescuing reference shots, lifting textures and label designs, or fitting a flattened surface into a new mockup.
 It runs entirely in your browser — nothing is uploaded.